PdoyleC/PP2-Miscellaneous-Quiz/README.md

 - To have a reset or restart button.
 - There will be a choice of answers to choose from.
 - The correct answer will be displayed when the question is answered.
-- For the quiz to be like a timed test, when the time is up the quiz will end.
+- For the quiz to be like a timed exam test, when the time is up the quiz will end.

 ### User Feedback

 - Liked the questions, and would nice if there was dificulty level like easy mediun or hard level.
 - Have a category for different question, e.g. Science, history, TV, Movie and pick the category at the start of the quiz.
+- Didn't know that the quiz would end after 20 seconds, so I implemented that the submit and start button would only appear after the rules have been opened.

 ## UX